beatlevic/beatletech/_posts/2015-02-10-coursera-courses.markdown

 I want to conclude with two tips for when you are going to embark on your own Coursera journey:

-- Do no take on too many courses at once.
-It might seem sometimes that you could easily squeeze in another course, but often courses take more time than you anticipate.
+- Do no take too many courses at once.
+It might seem sometimes that you could easily squeeze in another course, but they often take more time than you anticipate.
 Additionally if you end up stalling in one or more courses, you might get demotivated and stop alltogether.
-- Find yourself some friends who are already taking online courses or talk them into joining you.
-Having a study group of likeminded individuals will really help you stay on course and make the ride less lonely and a lot more fun.
+- Find yourself some friends who are already following online courses or talk them into joining you.
+Having a study group of like-minded individuals will really help you stay on course and make the ride less lonely and a lot more fun.

+Good luck with our own online education!